 This guide will take you through the process of using the iAuditor connector available in Microsoft Flow to automatically transfer key pieces of inspection data into SQL Server tables.
 It assumes you have a working knowledge of SQL Server and an existing table structure you wish to populate.

 The article shows how to export data to an Azure SQL Server database.
 Connecting to on-premises SQL Server is possible but a bit more complex, using a gateway.
 Check with Microsoft if your version of SQL Server is supported.

 This approach may also work for other database technologies supported by Microsoft Flow that we have not yet tested with.
 For example: Oracle, DB2, MySQL, PostgreSQL, Teradata etc.

 Begin by adding the Schedule – Recurrence trigger in a new blank flow.
-We’re going to configure the flow to check iAuditor for audits to process every hour.
+We’re going to configure the flow to check iAuditor for inspections to process every hour.

 Go ahead and set up the trigger so that the Interval is 1 and the Frequency is Hour.